Last weekend I cycled the Brevet Cymru 400km.

 So much road rolled under my wheels that early preoccupations at the start of the ride later reappeared as dream-like deja-vues.
-In the very depths of the night, the line between consciousness and sleep seemed to blur, as I wondered whether my thoughts were merely echoing whispers I’d somehow heard before.
+In the very depths of the night, the line between consciousness and sleep seemed to blur, as I wondered whether my thoughts were merely echoing whispers I’d already heard before.

-Distinct memories now seem like little pin-pricks in an otherwise swelling, ebbing and flowing mass of non-discernible progress through field and glen; valley and climb.
+Distinct memories now seem like little pin-pricks in an otherwise swelling, ebbing and flowing mass of non-discernible progress through field and glen; valley and climb:

 A massive tractor slammed on its horn as I wheeled round a tight right angled bend straight into its bull-dozing path.

 Other riders overtook me – with little quips of conversation – and, from time-to-time, I sat with other cyclists as their speed fell into step with mine.

 I stopped for coffees; energy drinks; bananas; and beans – breaks which punctuated all those roads-upon-roads in between.
 At these break-stops, I sometimes saw myself through others’ eyes: small groups of friends looking at this solo rider wondering if they should risk inviting him in to their well-balanced units of pedal and chat.
 I didn’t know whether I should brazenly tag-along or keep an introverted distance.

 I thought (very much) about my wife.
 And my children.
 About how, until 5-6 days earlier, I had still been struggling to break-out of the malaise from my latest MS relapse.
 About how staying up too late was making me anxious as to the repercussions the next day; and about how little imbalances of temperature, tiredness or stress seems to flare up the buzz of pins and needles in my hands and feet.